phil-opp/blog_os/_posts/2015-07-22-rust-os-boot.md

 title: '[DRAFT] A minimal x86 kernel in small steps'
 related_posts: null
 ---
 This post explains how to create a minimal x86 operating system kernel.
 In fact, it will just boot and write `OK` to the screen.
-In the following blog posts we will extend it using the [Rust] programming language.
+The following blog posts we will extend it using the [Rust] programming language.

 I tried to explain everything in detail and to keep the code as simple as possible.
 If you have any questions, suggestions or other issues, please leave a comment or [create an issue] on Github.
 The source code is available in a [repository][source code], too.